kevin-hinz/slvs-docs-wiki/Migrate-Connected-Mode-to-v7.md

 SonarLint for Visual Studio 7.0+ no longer stores the Connected Mode settings files in a location that could be under source control, and no longer modifies C# and VB.NET project files to configure the analysis rules.

 This makes binding a solution for the first time much simpler, because no source-controlled files will be modified.
 However, any solutions that were bound using the old configuration model will need to have their configuration settings migrated to the new model.
-To help automate the migration process, SonarLint for Visual Studio 7.0 integrates a migration wizard.
+To help automate the migration process, SonarLint for Visual Studio 7.0 provides a migration wizard.

 * If you did not customize your binding settings in earlier versions, the wizard should be able to complete the migration without error.
-* If you did customize your binding settings, you might need to uncustomize your changes.
+* If you did customize your binding settings, you might need to manually undo your changes.

 It is recommended to first run the wizard; once completed, SonarLint will announce whether or not the migration was successful.
 Please check the [instructions below](#if-the-wizard-cannot-make-changes-automatically) about what to do with the wizard logs if there is an error.